rxhuljoshi10/rxhuljoshi10/README.md

 Check out some of my projects:

-- [Project 1]([https://github.com/your-username/project-1](https://github.com/rxhuljoshi10/TravVo)): Made an android application for online bus booking for Pune PMPML Buses.
+- [TravVo](https://github.com/rxhuljoshi10/TravVo) : Made an android application for online bus booking for Pune PMPML Buses.
-- [Project 2]([https://github.com/your-username/project-2](https://github.com/rxhuljoshi10/Jarvis)): This is a simple desktop assistant that gives some response to your queries.
+- [Jarvis](https://github.com/rxhuljoshi10/Jarvis) : This is a simple desktop assistant that gives some response to your queries.

 Feel free to explore my repositories and reach out if you'd like to collaborate or discuss any projects!